CheapeOne/alttpr-tracker/README.md

+# ALTTP Randomizer Tracker

+⚠️ NOTE:

+This tracker was forked from [ItsSupercar/alttpr-Tracker](https://github.com/ItsSupercar/alttpr-Tracker) and adds the following features:
+- Progression saving: The page autosaves all the items chests etc you've toggled.
+This lets you close the tab or refresh and keep your progress.
+- PWA support: The page can now be installed to the homepage as a progressive web app (PWA).
+This also allows you to track while offline.
+- Reset button

+The following is the original readme.

+---

 Hi I made a tracker for playing this video game.
 It's kind of in beta, but it's mostly working, I think!
 Try it out!

 ## INSTALLATION